protocol

 gTolerance

-initNBond(cutnb=4.5, rcon=4.0, nbxmod=3, selStr='known', tolerance=0.5, repel=0.80000000000000004, onlyCA=0, simulation=0)
+initNBond(cutnb=4.5, rcon=4.0, nbxmod=3, selStr='all', tolerance=0.5, repel=None, onlyCA=0, simulation=0, suppressException=False)

-nonbonded potential term is described here
+repel potential.
+The XPLOR nonbonded potential term is described

-note that cutnb should be greater than rmax + 2*tolerance, where rmax
+Note that cutnb should be greater than rmax + 2*tolerance, where rmax

 is the largest vdw radius.